-While his words appeared in an occasional newspaper op-ed or magazine article, it wasn’t until 2013 that the 43-year-old writer resurfaced from literary exile with his memoir, 1 (800) NEW-LIFE — an account of his zealous alignment with the Religious Right and the “ex-gay” movement in the 1990s while an aspiring actor/screenwriter in Hollywood.
+While his words appeared in an occasional newspaper op-ed or magazine article, it wasn’t until 2014 that the 44-year-old writer resurfaced from literary exile with his memoir, 1 (800) NEW-LIFE — an account of his zealous alignment with the Religious Right and the “ex-gay” movement in the 1990s while an aspiring actor/screenwriter in Hollywood.

-It marks the first of several projects to come from his decade sabbatical.
+It marks the first of several projects to come from his decade literary sabbatical.

 The author splits his time between Minneapolis, LA, and Three Rivers with his partner of 13 years, Charles Wolford—and Samui, the pup they rescued from that tropical isle in Thailand.
 Beyond writing, Keller manages Kaweah Falls, now a popular vacation retreat.